vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Create a new container.
 Selected user and group have to be from the same pool the container is being created on.

-  Containers are usually created from templates.
-Templates are by default downloaded from remote repositories.
-The desired template can be  specified by `--distribution` and optionally also `--version`, `--arch`, `--vendor` or `--variant`.
+  Containers are usually created from images.
+Images are downloaded from remote repositories.
+The desired image can be specified by `--distribution` and optionally also `--version`, `--arch`, `--vendor` or `--variant`.
   All configured repositories are searched by default.

   Use `ct import` to create containers from local files.

   Containers can be created in custom datasets, located anywhere on the pool.
   The dataset can be selected using option `--dataset`.
-If the dataset already containers rootfs and you do not wish to use any template, signal this with option `--skip-template`.
-Otherwise, the template to be used can be selected using any of the methods above.
+If the dataset already containers rootfs and you do not wish to use any image, signal this with option `--skip-image`.
+Otherwise, the image to be used can be selected using any of the methods above.

     `--pool` *pool*